-I made these Christmas Stockings back in 2010 (before I created this blog).
+These Christmas Stockings were made back in 2010 (long before I created this blog).
 But they are still going strong, and get pulled out every year.
 I didn’t take photos of the process, but they are so easy, the instructions should be enough to follow the process.

 - Felting material (or other robust fabric)

 - Scraps of patterned material (or felt of you plan to glue on the letters / decoration)

 - Sewing machine and or glue gun + needle and thread.